alexandermueller/RangerMountain/README.md

 - on_server_emojis_update
 - on_ready

-Should you need to add any extra functionality to the bot, visit discord.py to find out how: https://discordpy.readthedocs.io/en/latest/api.html
+Should you need to add any extra functionality to the bot, visit discordpy's site to find out how: https://discordpy.readthedocs.io/en/latest/api.html